roob-p/GamepadDesktop-PlayniteExtension/docs/README.md

 - Common actions are mapped to every button and axes: mouse movement, scrollbars and function shortcuts.
 - Integrated onscreen keyboard controlled via Xinput.
 - Visual wizard to easily set the reachable points of sections and panels.
-- Three customizable slots for reachable points, quickly switchable with a button press
+- Three customizable slots for reachable points, quickly switchable with a button press.
 - Customizable button mapping.
 - Support for autorun when Playnite starts.
 The script goes idle when Playnite is not focused.
 - Playnite menu integration showing program status and quick actions (run/stop, config edit, launch Wizard).
 - Support for different resolutions and auto-scaling onscreen keyboard.

 ## ⚙️ How it works:
-- The extension divides the screen into "sections" that can be reached by pressing buttons (*for default:* `LB` *and* `RB`).
+- The extension divides the screen into "zones" that can be reached by pressing buttons (*for default:* `LB` *and* `RB`).
 It also allows access to specific panels and can launch Playnite functions via shortcuts.
 - Use the `GamepadDesktop-Wizard` to edit panel and section positions: simply place the mouse over the indicated points and wait a few seconds.
 The Wizard saves the positions of the current slot.
 No restart required.
 - You can edit the controller layout by editing the `Keys` section in `config.ini`.
 Almost all buttons can be changed, with few exceptions:
   - When the OSK is open, `tabjump_next` *(`RT` for default)* is used for left mouse click. `A` is used to press buttons on the OnScreen Keyboard *(this is the only non-configurable function).*